Encompass blog

 Understanding preeclampsia: Risks and prevention

-Preeclampsia affects 1 in 12 pregnancies1 and can lead to serious complications for both you and your baby, including poor growth of your baby, preterm birth, NICU or prolonged hospital stays, maternal seizures, organ damage, and other life-threatening conditions with lifelong impacts.
+Preeclampsia affects 1 in 12 pregnancies and can lead to serious complications for both you and your baby, including poor growth of your baby, preterm birth, NICU or prolonged hospital stays, maternal seizures, organ damage, and other life-threatening conditions with lifelong impacts.
 Often, preeclampsia can strike without any warning, so traditional methods of waiting for symptoms like swelling, headaches, and vision changes, and hoping for the best can mean that the condition is already at a dangerous stage.
 But by knowing your risk months before symptoms appear, preeclampsia prevention is possible.

 Why symptom-based detection of preeclampsia isn't enough